RB-2804/Cr0ss-iT/README_en.md

     - You can also enter the camera number to use in a text box.
     - The "Start" button will start the camera and start an internal timer in the code.

-  ⚠️You must enter the number of the camera you wanted to use
+  ⚠️You must enter the number of the camera you want to use

 - Race